Subscribe to Blog via Email

 One way is to be unique.
 By way of example…

-“If we can get your undivided attention we would be shocked and amazed but would appreciate it.
-Just by her to calling out this reality in a fun way actually got me and maybe others to pay more attention.
+“If we can get your undivided attention, we would be shocked and amazed but would appreciate it.
+Just by her to calling out this reality in a fun way got me and maybe others to pay more attention.

 Relevance and ease of consumption of the content certainly matter, but other factors are at play, too.
 Think of young children.
 They demand attention and often – at least when they are little – demand it through cuteness or another first:

-- Listen to how well the six-year-old read something.
+- Listen to how well the six-year-old reads something.
 But it’s voluntary demand.
 We look because we want to.